rackerlabs/lambda-uploader/README.md

 and a lambda.json file.
 It is not necessary to set requirements in your config file since the lambda uploader will also check for and use a requirements.txt file.

+Please note that you can leave the "vpc" object out of your config if you want your lambda function to use your default VPC and subnets.
+If you wish to use your lambda function inside a specific VPC, make sure you set up the role correctly to allow this.

 Example lambda.json file:
 ```json
 {